 The United States has seen a shift in popular beliefs around gender roles.
 Women are generally considered capable of having the same jobs and responsibilities as men.
 Women may be found in roles traditionally only occupied by men, such as military commanders, CEOs, doctors, and politicians, just as men in the U.S. today may be found in roles traditionally held by women, such as nurses, elementary school teachers, flight attendants, or executive assistants.

-Still, the predominant assumption and attitude is that women are responsible for providing care for children and family members.
+Still, the predominant assumption and attitude are that women are responsible for providing care for children and family members.
 Even though women are a major part of the workforce — nearly 50 percent — women hold well below half of all senior business executive or political positions.

 There are often different rules governing the expectations of behavior for women in the workplace.
 What is labeled as assertive behavior in a man may be seen as overly aggressive and unacceptable behavior in a woman.
 Yet, because there is a lack of models for diverse leadership styles, women may be penalized for not being sufficiently assertive.